 POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY masterplans submitted management processes application for an allocated strategic employment site should be accompanied by a masterplan. applications determined without the prescribed information. policy is being applied; consider whether the policy needs to be reviewed.
-LPA10 - Parkside East Substantial progress towards site development, e.g., completion of a masterplan; agreed timescale for implementation; planning application process; works commencing on site Development management process; reports considered by members; memoranda of understanding agreed with developers Substantial development of Parkside for employment purpose; a minimum of 60ha identified and reserved for rail-enabled employment development Progress stalled to the extent that minimal implementatio n can be expected prior to 2035 Review of Local Plan LPA05.1 - Strategic Housing Sites Number of dwellings granted planning consent on strategic housing sites Development management processes 20% shortfall on the cumulative requirement of the Housing Trajectory Number of dwelling completed on strategic sites falls below 75% of target Consider early review of the Local Plan.
-LPC01 - Housing Mix Percentage of bungalows being constructed on greenfield sites.
-Information will be derived from the approved planning applications.
+LPA10 - Parkside East towards site development, e.g., completion of a masterplan; agreed timescale for implementation; memoranda of timelementation; memoranda of towards site process; reports employmen employmen purpose; a minimum of memoranda of understanding and reserve for rail-enable employmen development of Parkside for employment Progress stalled to the extent that minimal implementatio n can be expected prior to 2035 Review of Local Plan LPA05.1 - Strategic Housing Sites Number of dwellings granted planning consent on strategic housing sites Development management processes 20% shortfall on the cumulative requirement of the Housing Trajectory Number of dwelling completed on strategic sites falls below 75% of target Consider early review of the Local Plan.
+LPC01 - Housing Mix housing sites Percentage of bungalows being constructed on greenfield sites.
+Percentage of bungalows being constructed on greenfield sites.
+Percentage of bungalows will be derived from the approved planning applications.
 All new developments of 25 or more dwellings on greenfield sites should comprise of at least 5% bungalows.
-Less than 5%.
+Needs Assessments 5%.
 The trigger will be adjusted in response to the findings of future Housing Needs Assessments conducted by or on behalf of the Council.
 Review how the policy is being applied, the age and circumstances of the planning permissions where the target was not met; if the policy has been applied accurately, consider whether the policy needs to be reviewed.
 Percentage of Information "At least 20% Less than Review how the